CiscoDevNet/ansible-aci/.github/ISSUE_TEMPLATE/Feature_Request.md

 ---
 name: 🚀 Feature Request
-about: I have a suggestion (and might want to implement myself 🙂)!
+about: I have a suggestion (might want to implement it myself 🙂)!
 labels: enhancement
+additional label: new_module/new_plugin/documentation/feature
 ---

 <!--- Please keep this note for the community --->